-Like the two words I covered yesterday (“tenet” versus “tenant”), “personal” and “personnel” have the same Latin root, which means that knowing the root is no help if you’re trying to remember the different spellings.
+“Personal” and “personnel” have the same Latin root — “personalis” 1,2 — which means that knowing the root is no help if you’re trying to remember the different spellings.

-“Personal” relates to your person or body, or implies a sense of closeness.
+“Personal” relates to your person or your body, or implies a sense of closeness.
 For example, if you are someone’s personal friend, you’re suggesting that the two of you are closer than just casual friends; and if you have a personal favorite, “personal” just adds emphasis.
-(Some people may argue that “personal” is redundant in the phrase “personal favorite.”)
+(Some people may even argue that “personal” is redundant in the phrase “personal favorite.”)
 A personal affront is an insult directed specifically at one person.
 You get the idea.
-(If not, look up all the definitions here.)

 When you refer to “personnel,” you’re talking about a group of people, usually people who work at a company or for the military.
-“Personnel” can also be the name of a department that manages a company’s employees and be used as an adjective to describe situations related to employees (“After the confetti incident, we had to make some personnel changes”).
+“Personnel” can also be the name of a department that manages a company’s employees and can be used as an adjective to describe situations related to employees (“After the confetti incident, we had to make some personnel changes”).

 “Personnel” can be both singular and plural.
-Merriam Webster’s Dictionary of English Usage and Dictionary.com note that some people object to “personnel” being plural, but that the plural use is widespread and acceptable.
-(Some writers also objected to the word in general for the first 50 to 100 years after it as introduced to English from French in the early 1800s.)
+Merriam-Webster’s Dictionary of English Usage and Dictionary.com say some people object to “personnel” being plural, but that the plural use is widespread and acceptable.
+(In fact, some writers also objected to the word in general for the first 50 to 100 years after it was introduced to English from French in the early 1800s.)
 3,4

 Modern style guides suggest that when “personnel” is plural, it means “people,” as in “people at the company.”
 The singular use is less common, and pops up when you’re treating it as a collective noun similar to “staff” and “board.”
+Here are some examples:

 - All personnel are required to wear galoshes on Mondays.
 (Plural, meaning roughly all people at the company are required to wear galoshes on Mondays.)

 - Shareholders say the key point is how much personnel is retained after the cuts.
-(Singular, meaning roughly “staff.”)
+(Singular, meaning roughly how much staff is retained.)